 How does this occur?
 Since the MBOM lists scheduled for purchase and available inventory, a manufacturer can make decisions about production runs and determine how those decisions impact the introduction of the new product.
-In effect, the MBOM assists resource planning at the enterprise level, the materials level, and at the manufacturing level.
-For all those reasons, an MBOM must provide a very precise picture and thorough control of the needed for the product.
+In effect, the MBOM tools assist resource planning at the enterprise level, the level of the material, and the manufacturing level.
+For all those reasons, an MBOM must provide a very precise picture and thorough control of the needed product.
 Any inaccuracies result in the delivery of the wrong, the purchase of additional, or other circumstances that can result in lost time and additional costs.

-management tools can assist with your design and the collaboration that must occur between departments.
+BOM Management tools can assist with your design and the collaboration that must occur between departments.
 When setting up your MBOM, a thorough approach pays dividends and sometimes answers questions before anyone can ask them.
-Adhere to language that everyone can understand is also important.
-A thorough, easy-to-understand approach and language builds project communication and helps prevent disasters like large quantities of the wrong part delivered to the manufacturer or a third-party location.
-As your project grows and migrates from concept to full-production, don’t neglect to track all changes and versions of your MBOM and maintain a change log.
+Adhering to language that everyone can understand is also important.
+A thorough, easy-to-understand approach and language build project communication and helps prevent disasters like large quantities of the wrong part delivered to the manufacturer or a third-party location.
+As your project grows and migrates from concept to full production, don’t neglect to track all changes and versions of your MBOM and maintain a change log.
 Your changelog should document why changes have occurred.

-With versatile PCB design software like Altium , you can access advanced tools for bill of materials management.
-For example, you can use for unprecedented control over your design and provides a straightforward way to manage your components and project costs.
+With versatile PCB design software like Altium, you can access advanced tools for the bill of materials management.
+For example, you can use unprecedented control over your design which provides a straightforward way to manage your components and project costs.

-For more information on how to use and optimize management tools for your PCB manufacturing needs, talk to an Altium expert.
+For more information on how to use and optimize PCB BOM management tools for your PCB manufacturing needs, talk to an Altium expert.